how to support yourself and your colleagues post lockdown

 Be honest, be kind and the rest will soon fall into place.
 And remember, soon you can have puppies at work again.
 Paws and people will return!

-- If you or someone you know needs someone to talk to or a helping paw remember to check out our Paws in Work online mental health chat service.
+- If you or someone you know needs someone to talk to or a helping paw remember to check out our Paws in Work mental health support pages.

 - Headspace is also offering a free annual membership to those that have been furloughed or made unemployed during the pandemic (whilst stocks last).